 All our "Full Check" reports now include a FREE car valuation that tells you the value of the car in Excellent, Fair or Poor condition.
-Alternatively, you can get the car evaluation on its own by simply entering your reg in the menu above, where it says 'Enter reg' and selecting "Valuation" on the proceeding page.
+Alternatively, you can get the car valuation on its own by simply entering your reg in the menu above, where it says 'Enter reg' and selecting "Valuation" on the proceeding page.

 To make it as useful as possible, we have split it into two categories, "Private" and "Trade-in'".
 For anyone trying to determine what the price of a car should be, either in the UK or Ireland, on the private market or looking for an indication as what it should be worth as part exchange at your local dealer, MotorCheck is the place to look!
 All you need is the car's registration.